litebito/netbox-ipam-scanner/README.md

 I'm not a Python developer, so the scripts may not be flawless.
-If you run into an issue, report them them in "Issues" and we'll try to resolve it If you want to suggest bugfixes, please do, it will make the scripts better.
+If you run into an issue, report them them in "Issues" and we'll try to resolve it If you want to suggest bug-fixes, please do, it will make the scripts better.
-Feel free to suggest improvements, we'll
+Feel free to suggest improvements, if they are viable, we can work together to add them.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDAzMDMxNzAsMzQzMDg3NDcwLC0xOD
+eyJoaXN0b3J5IjpbMTI2NjQ1MjM1OSwzNDMwODc0NzAsLTE4Mj
-I1NDEzMDkwLDk1NTcwNzU2OCwxMjg4NTY0NDY5LDU5MTk1ODgw
+U0MTMwOTAsOTU1NzA3NTY4LDEyODg1NjQ0NjksNTkxOTU4ODA3
-NywtNzI5NDIxNDA5XX0=
+LC03Mjk0MjE0MDldfQ==
 -->